 Welcome to Morocco!
-On arrival at Casablanca Airport, you will be met by your personal Driver/Guide and transferred to your accommodation in Casablanca for the 1st night of your 11 days in Morocco tour itinerary.
+On arrival at Casablanca Airport, you will be met by your personal Driver/Guide and transferred to your accommodation in Casablanca for the 1st night of your 11 days in Morocco Travel itinerary.
 Check in and then spend the balance of the day at leisure to relax.

 Following breakfast, take a morning tour of the Hassan II Mosque, the second largest functioning mosque in Africa and is the 7th largest in the world.
-After that, depart Casablanca and head towards the former capital of Morocco – Rabat on the Atlantic coast.
+After that, depart Casablanca and head towards the capital of Morocco – Rabat on the Atlantic coast.
 Start your visit with some of the capital’s highlights, including the impressive walled quarter known as Udayas Kasbah, Hassan Tower, as well as the Mausoleum of Mohammed V.